 Talk to your health care provider about the use of this medicine in children.
 While this drug may be prescribed for children as young as 6 months for selected conditions, precautions do apply.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.

-It is important not to miss a dose.
-Call your doctor or health care professional if you are unable to keep an appointment.
+Keep appointments for follow-up doses.
+It is important not to miss your dose.
+Call your health care provider if you are unable to keep an appointment.

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

 Your condition will be monitored carefully while you are receiving this medicine.
 You may need blood work done while you are taking this medicine.